Clearwater Construction Lawyer

 When bidding on county, municiple, state, or federal projects, being awarded the bid is the prime objective for contractors and other construction professionals in the industry.
 Interested parties who are not awarded the contract and believe their bid was improperly evaluated or question the validity of the awarded contract, have the option to challenge the awarded.
 Navigating the bid process can be a difficult procedure.

-An experienced and knowledgeable Clearwater construction attorney from Trent Cotney, P.A. can assist with challenging bids for awarded contracts or can help defend a protest if you have been awarded a contract that is being protested.
+An experienced and knowledgeable Clearwater construction attorney from Cotney Construction Law can assist with challenging bids for awarded contracts or can help defend a protest if you have been awarded a contract that is being protested.
 We have performed numerous bid protests throughout the State of Florida through the Administrative Procedure Act (APA) and local ordinances, and are intimately familiar with the bid protest process.

 Our team of seasoned construction attorneys in Clearwater help defend contractors in licensing disputes both locally and state-wide regarding claims of misallocation of funds, license renting, improper licensure, project abandonment, fraud, failure to inform the DBPR of a criminal past, failure to obtain a permit, and more.
 Complaints filed against the professional license of a construction business, contractor, architect, or engineer can result in hefty fines, restricted service offerings, or a suspension and even revocation of the license, depending on the severity of the complaint.